 If you are concerned about the way RPM generates print jobs, go to the View / Devices in the user interface, then in the Devices tab double click on your device.
-Set the "Max Use" value to be 1, which will queue jobs for that printer rather than allow multiple jobs in RPM to access the printer at a time.
-It’s possible this may help.
+Set the "Max Use" value to 1, which will queue jobs for that printer rather than allow multiple jobs in RPM to access the printer at a time.
+This may help.

 What about Raw Printer actions where the jobs disappear from the Windows queue but fail to print?